 - Students will eat at their desks in their classrooms. - Students must wash their hands with soap and water before and after eating. - Students should bring their own lunch or be served in individual disposable containers. - No microwavable foods. - No peanut allergy foods. - No sharing of food/drink. - Student desks will be disinfected before and after food contact is made.

-K-8 Grade students will eat in the tent or other designated area during construction.
+K - 8 Grade students will eat in the cafeteria.

 Lunch Bags and Boxes

 Please clearly mark your child's lunch bag or lunch box with their full name.

 Milk